-I have a BSc (Hons) in Zoology from the University of Dundee.
-I completed a MRes in Animal Nutrition at the University of Nottingham, with my thesis investigating the nutritional needs in commercial flocks to enhance ewe productivity.
-I am currently completing a PhD at Harper Adams University with my thesis investigating the utilisation of home grown forage legumes in high yielding dairy cows.
+Cara completed BSc (Hons) in Zoology at University of Dundee, MRes in Animal Nutrition at University of Nottingham, with a thesis investigating nutritional needs in commercial flocks to enhance ewe productivity.
+Cara has recently completed her PhD at Harper Adams University with her thesis investigating the utilisation of home grown forage legumes in high yielding dairy cows.

 - Dairy cow nutrition

 Campbell, C.E.A., Huntington, J.A. and Sinclair, L.A.
 (2016) The effect of white or coloured flower forage pea silage as a replacement for grass silage on the performance and whole tract digestibility of high yielding dairy cows.
 Proceedings of the British Society of Animal Science, Vol 7, page 121

 Campbell, C.E.A., Huntington, J.A. and Sinclair, L.A.
 (2016) Replacing grass silage with forage pea silages in the diet of dairy cows on milk fatty acid profile.
 Book of Abstracts of the 67th Annual Meeting of the European Federation of Animal Science Vol 22, page 270

 Campbell, C.E.A., Huntington, J.A. and Sinclair, L.A.
 (2017) The effect of the addition of hydrolysable tannins to lucerne and red clover silages on the performance and milk fatty acid profile in Holstein-Friesian dairy cows.
 Proceedings of the British Society of Animal Science, Vol 8, page 75